Wildlife Photography Workshop

 This morning we will only be spending a small amount of time in the Savuti region before making our way North East to our new destination along the Chobe River.
 This drive takes us out of the Chobe National park briefly before entering it again as we approach the river.

 This section of river is a must see when visiting Botswana, having large concentrations of wildlife at this time of the year, particularly along the river frontage where most of the action happens!
 The animal life that occurs here is much the same as what we encountered at the other locations, however in seemingly higher densities and we expect elephants to steal the show!
 This time of the year the Chobe River is a magnet for elephant activities as the water in the surrounding areas dries up.

-Overnight: Pangolin Chobe Lodge
+Overnight: Pangolin Chobe Hotel

-Chobe River front to Kasane
+Pangolin Chobe Hotel to Kasane Airport

 Photography workshop with with award winning photographer Craig Parry.